IvyClaire/Sales/README.md

 # Sales
-An analysis on the sales of products, the region and products with the most sales, the product with the most profit etc.
+An analysis of the sales of products, the region and products with the most sales, the product with the most profit etc.

 **INSIGHTS**